West Arnhem

 West Arnhem faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 7.0%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 4.5%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.0%).
-Vocational pathways account for 20.2% of qualifications among those aged 15+, with advanced diplomas at 2.4% and certificates at 17.8%.
+Bachelor degrees comprise the majority at 4.5%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.0%).
+Vocational pathways account for 20.2% of qualifications among those aged 15 and above, with advanced diplomas at 2.4% and certificates at 17.8%.
 Educational participation is high, with 28.4% of residents currently enrolled in formal education.

 This includes 14.6% in primary education, 9.3% in secondary education, and 0.9% pursuing tertiary education.